collocations.org

 be subject to, come under

-beyond your ~
+beyond your jurisdiction

 She acted beyond the jurisdiction of any teacher.

-outside your ~
+outside your jurisdiction

 The matter is outside the jurisdiction of UK administrative agencies.

-under ~
+under jurisdiction

 The territory is still under Russian jurisdiction.

-within your ~
+within your jurisdiction

 The matter was not within the jurisdiction of the court.

-~ over
+jurisdiction over

-The senate committees have exclusive jurisdiction over the FBI.
+The Senate committees have exclusive jurisdiction over the FBI.